cockroachdb/docs/v19.1/gssapi_authentication.md

     > psql "postgresql://localhost:26257/defaultdb?sslmode=require"
     ~~~

-5. You should now have a Postgres shell in CockroachDB, indicating that the GSSAPI authentication was successful.
+5. If you specified an enterprise license earlier, you should now have a Postgres shell in CockroachDB, indicating that the GSSAPI authentication was successful.
+If you did not specify an enterprise license, you'll see a message like this: `psql: ERROR:  use of GSS authentication requires an enterprise license.` If you see this message, GSSAPI authentication is set up correctly.

 ## See also